wcjochem/sfarrow/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# sfarrow: An R implementation to read/write between `sf` spatial objects to parquet files
+# sfarrow: An R implementation to read/write between `sf` spatial objects to Parquet files

-`sfarrow` is an experimental and work-in-progress file for testing how to read/write Parquet files from `sf` objects.
+`sfarrow` is an experimental and work-in-progress package for testing how to read/write Parquet files from `sf` objects.

 Simple features are a popular format for representing spatial vector data using `data.frames` and a list-like geometry column, implemented in